BabuinoControllers/IOTBox_StarterKit/md/USERS.md

 # IOT Brick Users

-### The IOT solution that is ready when you are
+### Users remotly access to device resources

 ---

-IOT Bricks Users are the entities that remotely create, manages and have access to device resources.
-Users can read a measure captured by a sensor and can activate or deactivate a switch as well.
+IOT Bricks Users are the entities that remotely have access to device resources.
+Based on their role users can perform administrative actions like create new users, manages policies, assign rights, configure the device logic and delete objects instance on the device.
+Moreover Users can read a value measured by a sensor from an input and can activate or deactivate a switch.

 ## Users Role
 Access to device resources is based on roles.
 There are three different roles for users.